What is Historic Authentic Christianity?

 The early church was not about wealth and success, but

 about the gospel and discipleship; they spoke on sin and the gospel as the

 bold and presenting the truth.
 At the center of the early church was the gospel

 message (Acts 13:29-39).
 They taught and encourage the believers in their

 adversity and trials.
 Suffering was a way of life to the early Church that was

-among pagan and heathen cultures.
+growing among the pagan and heathen cultures.

 Christianity is a new life where there is supposed to be joy in place of depression or anguish.
-It is a daily transformation by faith - that we no longer depend on our talents or abilities but on God.
+It is a daily transformation by faith - that we no longer depend on our talents or abilities, but on God.
 That He cares for us as his children and whatever is taking place in our life has a reason and a purpose.
-He does not abandon his children. n.
+He does not abandon his children.